MyNameIsOka/plot_btc_data/README.md

 ## Installation

-To run the CSV Viewer and Analyzer, you need Python installed on your system.
-This project is developed with Python 3.8 or later in mind.
-You also need to install the project dependencies.
+To run the CSV Viewer and Analyzer, ensure you have Python 3.8 or later installed on your system.
+Follow these steps to install the project dependencies using Poetry.

 1. Clone the repository: